yashsahugtx/skype-docs/Skype/UCMA/ucma-5-0-runtime.md

 > [!NOTE]
-> <P>Uninstalling the Bootstrapper Prerequisites Installer Package does not automatically uninstall software components that are individually installed by the user, such as Skype for Business Server 2015 Core Components (OCSCore.msi) and others.</P>
+> Uninstalling the Bootstrapper Prerequisites Installer Package does not automatically uninstall software components that are individually installed by the user, such as Skype for Business Server 2015 Core Components (OCSCore.msi) and others.